MN 152** The Development of the Faculties – Indriyabhāvanāsutta

 2.8

-“In that case, Uttara, a blind person and a deaf person will have developed faculties
+“If that is so, Uttara, then a blind person would be one with developed faculties, and a deaf person would be one with developed faculties—

 “Evaṁ sante kho, uttara, andho bhāvitindriyo bhavissati, badhiro bhāvitindriyo bhavissati;